theKashey/react-imported-component/README.md

 3. Replace `React.Suspense` with our `LazyBoundary`.
 4. Add `rehydrateMarks` to the client code
 5. Add `printDrainHydrateMarks` to the server code code.
+6. Run `yarn imported-components` to extract all your imports into a run time chunk (aka async-requires).
 6. Done.
 Just read the rest of readme for details.

 We have examples for webpack, parcel, and react-snap.
 Just follow them.